rdx0120/NetworkSniffer/README.md

 ---

 ## Environment Setup
-For testing, I have used three VMs which were configured on the same subnet:
+For testing, I have used two VMs which were configured on the same subnet:

 | **VM**        | **IP Address**       | **Purpose**                  |
 |---------------|----------------------|------------------------------|